alphagov/spotlight/README.md

 ## Running app ##

-`node app/server.js`
+If you're using the PP dev environment, `cd /var/apps/pp-development` and then `bowl performance`.
+If you've set up your DNS, `http://spotlight.dev.gov.uk` will work.
+Otherwise...

-This will run the app at `http://localhost:3000`.
+`node app/server.js` will run the app at `http://localhost:3000`.

 At the moment, you need to restart the app for file changes to take effect.

 ## Running tests ##